 It was not until we saw waves and waves of party-goers all dressed up and ready in Baixa that we realized it was a Friday night!
 We were wandering in the neighborhood, and we didn’t know a good place to have dinner.
-Lookin, for food, my friends always told me: “just follow your nose.”
-As for me, I’d say “just follow the crowd.”
+Looking for food, one of my close friends always told me: “Just follow your nose.”
+To me, I’d say “Just follow the crowd.”
 Wherever someplace is packed with diners, it’s got to be… good.

 Following the herd of all-dressed-up-and-fancy, we excitedly walked into the allies where later I learned was a hip dining and drinking district in the city of Lisbon.
 Soon enough we spotted a rather secretive door of a restaurant that had a crowd lining up outside.
 More than that, we found a TripAdvisor label on the door that said: “TripAdvisor recommended.”
 Without hesitation, we went in.
 Luckily, it didn’t take long for the hostess to find a table of two to squeeze us in.
 As we shared the table with a local couple who just visited China a month ago, we started to chat about their adventures in Shanghai over a couple of Sagres beers.
 One thing different they said, between dining in Europe and Asia, was that the diners usually don’t wave or holler at the servers.
 They will eventually attend to you.